RoeHH/timo-cmd2/README.md

 #### 😎 About me

 Im a 16years old little dev doing a system engineer apprenticeship.
 Im highly focused and specialized on compiler-construction, os-dev and blockchain.
-The projects I maintain the most, are:

-- Igel: A Clojure'ish Lisp-dialect influenced by VHDL
-- Kimono: A smart Blockchain environment written in C++
-- Kabuki: A small os kernel for booting a x86 iso
-- Whisper: A privacy focused messenger platform

-🍭 Some of my Toy projects are:
-- Lightpod: A lightweight shiny text editor for the macOS
-- Taboo: A privacy-focused, secure web-browser written in Swift5

-2nd account of timo-cmd